SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Style/Style.md

 	aWindowPresenter
 		title: 'Using styles';
-		initialExtent:600 @400
+		initialExtent: 600 @400
 ```

-Without setting the custom styles nor using our custom application in the presenter, we obtain Figure *@style7@*, assuming that the "Pharo Dark" theme is in effect:
+Without setting the custom styles nor using our custom application in the presenter, we obtain Figure *@style7@*, assuming that the "Pharo Light" theme is in effect:

 ![Styling.](figures/style7.png width=70&label=style7)